By Olivia Anderson | [email protected]

 Since that day, Kasten has not tasted one sip of alcohol.
 Instead, she’s embraced the sober life head on, got engaged to her fiancé and, most recently, launched Umbrella Dry Drinks, a nonalcoholic bar and bottle shop.

-Though her current trajectory is skyrocketing toward success, Kasten’s journey has been tumultuous at times.
-She said the concept behind the business is to carve out a space for those who are on a similar path, while providing comfort and community.
+According to Kasten, the concept behind the business is to carve out a space for those who are on a similar path, while providing comfort and community.

 “The drink itself can be whatever.
 [The business is] all about holding a drink and feeling included and finding that connection with people,” Kasten said.